-I’ve recently been working on a post about my favourite top 20 immune-boosting foods and, of course, salmon made a place on the list.
-I don’t eat a lot of meat or fish, but salmon is one fish I love to add to my diet for its plentiful health benefits (and delicious flavour).
-This lemon dill oven baked salmon is a simple baked salmon recipe, which takes advantage of the salmon plentiful health benefits.
+I’ve recently been working on a post about my favorite top 20 immune-boosting foods and, of course, salmon made a place on the list.
+I don’t eat a lot of meat or fish, but salmon is one fish I love to add to my diet for its plentiful health benefits (and delicious flavor).
+This lemon dill oven-baked salmon is a simple baked salmon recipe, which takes advantage of the salmon plentiful health benefits.

 This lemon & dill oven-baked salmon is perfect for a healthy, nutritious mid-week meal.
-Combined with a simple olive oil, garlic and salt and pepper marinade, for additional flavour.
-Plus, this salmon is super versatile and perfect for serving alongside dill basmati rice (I didn’t include it below but you can check out this dill rice recipe), other grains, with a stir fry or this simple garlic sautéed spinach – just to name a few options.
+Combined with a simple olive oil, garlic, and salt and pepper marinade, for additional flavor.
+Plus, this salmon is super versatile and perfect for serving alongside dill basmati rice (I didn’t include it below but you can check out this dill rice recipe), other grains, with a stir fry, or this simple garlic sautéed spinach – just to name a few options.

-Plus, this healthy salmon recipe takes just 25 minutes baking time, with only 5 minutes of hands-on prep time!
-AND you get all the flavour of fresh dill without the added unhealthiness of a dill sauce (although I do love a good dill sauce, too – on occasion).
+Plus, this healthy salmon recipe takes just 25 minutes of baking time, with only 5 minutes of hands-on prep time!
+AND you get all the flavor of fresh dill without the added unhealthiness of a dill sauce (although I do love a good dill sauce, too – on occasion).

 Salmon is also filled with healthy protein, which is needed to help our bodies make antibodies.
 It also contains Vitamin D – which has a key role in boosting our immune system, Vitamin B12 -which supports our T cell function, and selenium – also known for improved immune function.